samlarson94/python-newsfeed/README.md

 ## Description
 - I built this app to learn how to build and deploy a full-stack web application using Python.
 - This app feature's a Flask API and connects to an RDBMS database using SQL Alchemy.
 The newsfeed and user data is fed from a REST API that performs CRUD operations.
-A Jinja templating engine is used to allow from front-end user interactions.
+A Jinja templating engine is used to allow front-end user interactions.
 - The app has user authentication.
 The app utilizes API routes for signup, login, and logout.
-Logins persist in a session, and API routes are auth protected through the use of middleware/decorators.
+Logins persist in a session for now, and API routes are auth protected through the use of middleware/decorators.

 ## Usage
 - Users can view the /dashboard to see trending articles.